quakerdocs/quakerdocs/docs/getting-started.rst

 ================================

 QuakerDocs is very easy to use, and you do not need a lot to get started!
-To get started, you only need a configuration file written in Python called 'conf.py', and one or more files containing your documentation called ‘<your_file_name>.rst’.
+To get started, you only need a configuration file written in Python called :code:`conf.py`, and one or more files containing your documentation called :code:`<your_file_name>.rst`.
 An example can be downloaded from `here <www.google.com>`_ .

 Installation